“I cannot find Mrs. Lash’s file” said the office assistant, while holding several beige folders in her hands.

 Moreover, your employees will be happier and that is always a great plus.
 A company with unhappy employees is doomed to fail.
 The opening and closing of cabinets while looking for a file will be gone forever.

-Yes, we can sit here and write, "have you ever wondered how much your company spends each year in printer ink, paper, and other office supplies or their maintenance?
+Yes, we can write something like this: "Have you ever wondered how much your company spends each year in printer ink, paper, and other office supplies or their maintenance?
 Or how much you have spent just shipping large documents?
 A company saved over half a million dollars in a year after using OCR!"
 While that's true, it's actually small-sighted and short-term thinking because OCR is just one major cornerstone of your digital transformation journey.

 Having all of your documents digitized means they are much more immune to natural disasters or thieves.
 Your secure firewalls and protocols ensure that this sensitive data will never be accessed outside of your organization.
 It also means that you can access these documents and data from anywhere in the world at any given time, at the office or the beach.